How to Sew Canvas

 The pattern was added to your Sewing Patterns.

-If you’ve ever wanted to work with canvas but feel overwhelmed, this article is for you!
+If you’ve ever wanted to work with canvas but feel overwhelmed, this article on how to sew canvas is for you!

 Canvas used to be reserved for painters cloth, sails, and other utility purposes but now canvas comes in so many different prints and colors you can use it in a variety of ways for home decor and fashion accessories.